Karrrmma/Gator-connect/application/credentials/README.md

 ## To connect to the Server via SSH
-  1. Download the GatorConnect.pem in the directory
+  1. Download the `california.pem` in the directory
+  2. Change the permission via `chmod 400 "california.pem`
-  2. Use ssh -i "GatorConnects.pem" ec2-user@ec2-100-26-46-76.compute-1.amazonaws.com as a command in the shell
+  3. Use `ssh -i "california.pem" ec2-user@ec2-100-26-46-76.compute-1.amazonaws.com` as a command in the shell

-  3. Change the permission via chmod 400 "GatorConnects.pem"
+## To connect to the Database via MySQL Workbench
+  1. Setup new connection.
+  2. Set Hostname to Database URL (gatorconnect.cfwym6mqiofo.us-west-1.rds.amazonaws.com)
+  3. Leave Port as default.
+  4. Set username to the database username (thream), click Store in Vault and input the database password (Jose*ortiz3)
+  5. Hit OK then open.